AdobeDocs/platform-learn.en/help/data-collection/tags/add-and-configure-extensions.md

 ---
-title: Add and configure tags extensions
+title: Add and configure tag extensions
-description: Learn how to add and configure extensions in your tags property.
+description: Learn how to add and configure extensions in your tag property.
 feature: Tags
 kt: 3528
 thumbnail:
 exl-id: c4115da3-d779-4fe8-90e5-32581fb968cb
 ---
-# Add and configure tags extensions
+# Add and configure tag extensions

-Learn how to add and configure extensions in your tags property.
+Learn how to add and configure extensions in your tag property.
 Extensions are pre-packaged "apps" you install on your site to give you the tracking, personalization, or other capabilities you need.
 The extension marketplace is always growing, as Adobe, partners, and customers create extensions to power use cases.

 >[!NOTE]
 >